 But when a more advanced thread is ahead, the solutions get more complex.
 The main concept here is: if you cannot access it, then you cannot tramper with it.
 The model is restricting highly targeted identities (nice cookie for hackers), minimizing their exposure.
 The model can be somehow modified and adapted, but there is no other “efficient” alternative to the concept.

 Because Active Directory is exposed, and don’t misunderstand this.
 It is exposed to persons, applications, services and networks, so there is a real risk to get it compromised.
-There are hundreds of details to take into account in order to objectively evaluate the risk, but the risk is there, and the best thing to do is to manage the risk.
+There are hundreds of details to take into account to objectively check the risk, but the risk is there, and the best thing to do is to manage the risk.

 In the old times, just by having an antivirus was enough (Huuh!) to be protected.
 No internet available.
 Networks where pretty small, or even inexistent.
 As the devices where expensive, granting access to anyone was not so easy, so physical security was kind of present.